bertofurth/Seagate-Central-Tips/Recover_Seagate_Central_Data.md

 as used inside the Seagate Central.
 You can buy these at most electronics stores or websites for around US$30.

-The alternative is to install the Seagate Central hard drive inside your Windows computer.
+The alternative is to install the Seagate Central hard drive inside the computer you're using for the recovery.
 This assumes that you are using a desktop computer with enough room inside to house the extra hard disk.
 This is obviously much more tedious than just using an external hard drive reader.

 ### Enough disk space to store the recovered files
 Seagate Central hard drive capacities vary from 2000GB to 5000GB depending on the